 Forms

-This article covers all the features of forms within the OneBlink LcS, for a simple guide to get started building forms check out the Build my first form article.
+This article covers all the features related to the form-building process, for a simple guide to get started building forms check out the Build My First Form article.

 Forms List

-The form list page will show you all of the forms you currently have saved in your account.
+The forms list page will show you all of the forms in your environment.
 The form list includes a search bar and tag filtering allows you to easily find the form you are looking for.

 Each form in the list will show the form name, the description, any tags, the workflow events configured for the form and if the form is public or private.
 Use the three dots to open the form menu.